jirotubuyaki/ThunderBayesR/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/CRPClustering)](http://cran.r-project.org/package=CRPClustering)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/CRPClustering)](http://cran.rstudio.com/web/packages/CRPClustering/index.html)
 ## Abstract
-Clustering is a scientific method which finds the clusters of data and many related methods are traditionally researched for long terms.
+Clustering is a scientific method which finds the clusters of data and many related methods are traditionally researched.
 Bayesian nonparametrics is statistics which can treat models having infinite parameters.
 Chinese restaurant process is used in order to compose Dirichlet process.
 The clustering which uses Chinese restaurant process does not need to decide the number of clusters in advance.
 This algorithm automatically adjusts it.
 Then, this package can calculate clusters in addition to entropy as the ambiguity of clusters.

 ## Introduction
-Clustering is a traditional method in order to find the clusters of data and many related methods are studied for several decades.
-The most popular method is called as K-means [@Hartigan1979].
-K-means is an algorithmic way in order to search the clusters of data.
-However its method needs to decide the number of clusters in advance.
-Therefore if the data is both high dimensions and a complex, deciding the accurate number of clusters is difficult and normal Bayesian methods are too.
-For that reason, Bayesian nonparametric methods are gradually important as computers are faster than ever.
-In this package, we implemented Chinese restaurant process clustering  (CRP) [@Pitman1995].
-CRP can compose infinite dimensional parameters as Dirichlet process [@Ferguson1973].
-It acts like customers who sit at tables in a restaurant and has a probability to sit at a new table.
-As a result, Its model always automates clustering.
-Moreover, we added the method which calculates the entropy [@Elliott1999] of clusters into this package.
-It can check the ambiguity of the result.
-Then, we explain the clustering model and how to use it in detail.
-Finally, an example is plotted on a graph.
+Clustering is an analytical method in order to find the clusters of data and many related methods are proposed.
+K-means[1] and Hierarchical clustering[2] are famous algorithmic methods.
+Density-based clustering[3] is the method that finds clusters by calculating a concentration of data.
+In statistical methods, there are stochastic ways such as bayesian clustering[4].
+However these methods need to decide the number of clusters in advance.
+Therefore if the data is both high dimensions and a complex, deciding the accurate number of clusters is difficult.
+Bayesian nonparametric method[5] composes infinite parameters by Dirichlet process[6].
+Dirichlet process is the infinite dimensional discrete distribution that is composed by Stocastic processes like a chinese restaurant process (CRP)[7] or stick-breaking process[8].
+CRP does not need to decide the number of clusters in advance.
+This algorithm automatically adjusts it.
+We implement the CRP Clustering and the method which calculates the entropy[9] into R package.
+Then, we explain the clustering model and how to use it in detail and execute simulation by example datasets.

 ## Background
 ### Chinese Restaurant Process